 There are two types of cards to explore if you’re getting started, or you have some credit history but your credit score is low:

 Get cash back on gas and restaurants with Discover it® Chrome.

 Student Credit Cards

-Using a student credit card with a co-signer allows you to create your own responsible bill-paying habits, while leaning on the co-signer for financial expertise.
-Be warned that any irresponsibility on your part will be reflected in your co-signer’s credit score, and you’ll both be held responsible if you go into debt.
-1
+Using a student credit card allows you to create your own responsible bill-paying habits.
+Be warned that any irresponsibility on your part will be reflected in your credit score.1

 Get Cash Back on Gas and Restaurants with Discover it® Chrome.